How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 3 dB reduction

-The sound is barely noticeably quieter.
+The sound is perceived as barely noticeably weaker.

 10 dB reduction